-The Dean shall review all information and recommendations contained in each candidate's tenure credentials file, shall formulate and state in writing their recommendations with reasons, and shall forward these and the tenure credentials files to the Provost by March 10.
+The Dean shall review all information and recommendations contained in each candidate's tenure credentials file, shall formulate and state in writing their recommendations with reasons, and shall forward these and the tenure credentials files to the Provost by March 10 (or the next workday thereafter).
 A copy of the Dean's written recommendations will be sent to the faculty member, the ADAPAA, and the Promotion and Tenure Committee.